TommyTran732/Windows-Setup/Group Policies Objects/Bitlocker.md

 `Computer Configuration\Administrative Templates\Windows Components\Bitlocker Drive Encryption`

 Choose drive encryption method and cipher strength-> Enable -> XTS-AES 256-bit for operating system, fixed data, and removable drives.
+For Windows Vista, Windows Server 2008, etc... use AES 256-bit.

-**The disable new DMA devices when computer is locked should only be enabled if the specific computer does not support kernel DMA protection.**
+**The disable new DMA devices when computer is locked should only be enabled if the specific computer does not support kernel DMA protection.
+Do not set this at the domain level.**

 ## Operating System Drives